Hamadi Jebali

-Hamadi Jebali (حمادي الجبالي, Ḥammādī al-Jibālī; born 12 January 1949) is a Tunisian engineer, Muslim politician and journalist who was Prime Minister of Tunisia from December 2011 to March 2013.
+Hamadi Jebali (حمادي الجبالي, Ḥammādī al-Jibālī; born 12 January 1949) is a Tunisian engineer, politician, and journalist who was Prime Minister of Tunisia from December 2011 to March 2013.
 He was the Secretary-General of the Ennahda Movement, a moderate Islamic party in Tunisia, until he left his party in December 2014 in the course of the 2014 Tunisian presidential election.

 Early life, education and professional life

-Born in Sousse in 1949, Jebali received his bachelor's degree in mechanical engineering from the Tunis University and added a masters programme in photovoltaic engineering in Paris, France.
+Born in Sousse in 1949, Jebali received his bachelor's degree in mechanical engineering from the Tunis University and added a masters programme in photovoltaic engineering at the Conservatoire national des arts et métiers in Paris, France.
 As a specialist in solar energy and wind power, he founded his own enterprise in Sousse.

+Personal life

+Hamadi Jebali comes from a family of six children: four girls and two boys.

+including his brother, Ali Jebali, he is a well-known figure in Tunisia, active in professional and public affairs.

+In 1957, his father, a carpenter in Sousse and a staunch Youssefist, was arrested and imprisoned; he helped his family bring a modest supply basket to his father at Habs Al Mokhtar prison.

 Political and journalistic activity

 In 1981 he became involved with Tunisia's Islamist movement, then called Movement of the Islamic Tendency.
 He was director and editor-in-chief of Al-Fajr (Dawn), the former weekly newspaper of the Islamist Ennahda Party.
 Moreover, he served as longtime member of the party's executive council and remains secretary-general of Ennahda.